-You must deliver completed registration applications and receipts in person to the voter registrar no later than 5 p.m. on the 5th day after the date you receive them.
+You must deliver completed registration applications and receipts in person to the voter registrar no later than 5:00 p.m. of the 5th day after the date you receive them.
 FAILURE TO DELIVER AN APPLICATION IN A TIMELY MANNER IS A CRIMINAL OFFENSE.

-SPECIAL NOTE: To be eligible to vote, a person must be registered 30 days before Election Day.
-House Bill 2324 (85th Legislature, RS, 2017), effective September 1, 2017, amended Section 13.042(c) of the Texas Election Code (the "Code") to provide that when you receive a completed application after the 34th day before the date of an election and on or before the last day for a person to timely submit a registration application for that election as provided by Section 13.143 of the Code, you must deliver the application to the county voter registrar no later than 5 p.m. of the next regular business day after the date to timely submit a registration application for that election as provided by Section 13.143 of the Code.
+NOTE: You MUST deliver an application submitted after the 34th day before the date of an election and on or before the last day for a person to timely submit a registration application for that election to the county voter registrar not later than 5:00 pm of the next regular business day after the date to timely submit a registration application for that election.
+(Sec.
+13.042)(c)).